annemanguyen/annemanguyen.github.io/_posts/2015-04-10-turnstylin-1.md

 tags: Metis, MTA
 excerpt: "Excuse me, do you have a minute for women in tech?

-#### The problem

-A women-in-tech nonprofit wants to improve their outreach strategy.
+The problem: A women-in-tech nonprofit wants to improve their outreach strategy.
 They have an annual gala coming up, and they want to raise awareness and collect signatures from folks who might attend the gala or contribute to their organization by placing street teams at subway entrances."
 ---

 #### The problem

 A women-in-tech nonprofit wants to improve their outreach strategy.
 They have an annual gala coming up, and they want to raise awareness and collect signatures from folks who might attend the gala or contribute to their organization by placing street teams at subway entrances.

 <small>A minor underlying problem: I'm sympathetic to women-in-tech issues, as a newly inducted member of that vaunted demographic, but I'm also sympathetic to commuters-avoiding-canvassers.
-Resolving moral conundrums is left as an exercise for the reader. </small>
+Resolving moral conundrums is left as an exercise for the reader.</small>

 #### Defining an approach to the data